 - Chop walnuts, not too small and not too large.

 - Once egg whites are beaten with a wooden spoon or spatula, gently add in the chopped walnuts to the egg whites.
 Set aside.

 - Take one ball of dough (leave the rest refrigerated).
 On a lightly floured surface roll it out to about 10" inches in diameter.

 - With a pizza cutter cut into 8 triangular parts.
 Add the meringue filling to the edges of each triangle.

 - Gently roll up the triangles and place edge end down onto the parchment paper.
 If adding dried fruit add a little bit of the meringue filling and dried fruit as well.
 This way they are not dry.

 - Bake in preheated oven at 365°F about 20-25 minutes, until golden in color.

-- Add the powdered sugar to bowl.
-Once rogaliki are baked let them cool just a tad bit and while still warm completely cover with powdered sugar.
+- Add the powdered sugar to a bowl.
+Once rugelachs are baked, let them cool until warm.
+Completely cover with powdered sugar.

 - Enjoy, friends.